 Karen Houppert, Associate Director, Sr. Lecturer

-Karen Houppert is the Associate Director of the MA in Writing program at Johns Hopkins.
-She is the author of three books, was a contributing writer for The Washington Post magazine for several years, and now freelances for various magazines and newspapers, covering social and political issues.
+Karen Houppert was a contributing writer for The Washington Post magazine for several years and now freelances for many magazines, covering social and political issues.

-Her writing has appeared in a wide variety of publications: The Washington Post Magazine, The New York Times, Newsday, Baltimore City Paper, The Nation, Slate, Salon, Mother Jones, The Village Voice, Ms —and many other media outlets.
+Houppert’s reporting has appeared in a wide variety of publications, including The Washington Post Magazine, The New York Times, Newsday, Baltimore City Paper, The Nation, Slate, Salon, Mother Jones, The Village Voice, Ms, Glamour, Mademoiselle, Redbook, Self, and Parenting—and many other media outlets.

 She is the author of three nonfiction books, a contributor to five, and co-author of the Obie-award winning play “Boys in the Basement” based on her trial coverage of a rape in Glen Ridge, New Jersey—as well as several other plays.